adrido/minetest-mapper-cpp/README.rst

 -----------------------

 * Support for both minetest and freeminer worlds
-* Support for sqlite3, leveldb and redis map databases
+* Support for sqlite3, postgresql, leveldb and redis map databases
 * Generate a subsection of the map, or a full map
   (but note that the size of generated images is limited)
 * Generate regular maps or height-maps